These go-to rice recipes show how to cook it to perfection! Enjoy basics, side dishes, and filling main dishes made with this whole grain.

 Here are all the best go-to rice recipes so you can cook it perfectly every time!
-This list includes basics like how to cook white rice, brown rice and basmati rice, including how to cook it in the Instant Pot.
-It also has ways to make rice into a tasty side dish, and at the end: how to take rice and turn it into delicious and tasty healthy dinner recipes.
+This list includes basics like how to cook white rice and brown rice, and ways to make rice into a tasty side dish.
+It also shows how to turn rice into tasty healthy dinner recipes.
 Ready to get started?

 White rice vs. brown rice

 What’s the breakdown of white rice vs brown rice?
 Is brown rice healthier?
 When you have time to make it, brown rice has a lot of nutritional benefits.
 Brown rice has an impressive amount of vitamins, minerals and beneficial compounds because it is less processed than white rice.
 Here’s a breakdown:

 Brown rice is less processed so has more nutrients.
 White rice has its hull, bran and germ removed, but brown rice has only the hull removed and keeps the nutrient-packed bran and germ.
 As a result, brown rice retains the nutrients that white rice lacks such as vitamins, minerals, and antioxidants.

 Brown rice has more fiber.
 1 cup of cooked white rice has 0.6 grams fiber, but 1 cup cooked brown rice has 3.2 grams of fiber, 13% of your daily need.
 (Source)